gdgtoledo/katangapp-android/CONTRIBUTING.md

 # CONTRIBUTING

+## Chaining
+Avoid chaining.
+Use variables instead of allowing chaining.
+Please justify in your commit comment why you need to chain method calls.

 ## Indent
 The unit to define an indent will be four spaces.
 Use a unit after each inner block.